Tutopiya Logo

 Last updated on

-What query it owns: how to understand and revise Venn Diagrams and Tables in Cambridge IGCSE Mathematics.
+What query it owns: how to understand and revise Venn Diagrams and Tables (Probability) in Cambridge IGCSE Mathematics.

-Why this is safe: this page owns the Venn Diagrams and Tables revision-guide angle, while Tutopiya’s Venn Diagrams and Tables subtopic page owns the learning resource and the free Venn Diagrams and Tables quiz owns the practice.
+Why this is safe: this page owns the Probability Venn Diagrams and Tables revision-guide angle, while Tutopiya’s Venn Diagrams and Tables subtopic page owns the learning resource and the free Venn Diagrams and Tables quiz owns the practice.

 Key takeaways

-• Conditional probability P(A | B) = count in (A and B) ÷ count in B — denominator is the “given” group only.
+• Conditional probability P(A | B) = P(A ∩ B) ÷ P(B) — “given B, what is the chance of A?”

 What are Venn Diagrams and Tables in Cambridge IGCSE Maths?